The best festival of the world is of course, subjective, but here are 50+ awesome world festivals to add to your festival bucket list.

 Bangkok is a great place to celebrate with the Bangkok Songkran Splendours Festival, but Chiang Mai and Phuket also put on a good show / fight.

-I’ve never actually made it to Songkran, but this is definitely one of the coolest festivals in the world.
+I’ve never actually made it to Songkran, but this is definitely one of the coolest festivals in the world and a total bucket list festival.

 – When is Songkran?
 13th to 15th April